beingakashyadav/OpenSourceWars/README.md

   - [x] I have used:
     - [x] VRFConsumerBase.sol
     - [x] ConfirmedOwner.sol
-- [ ] Enable a web page in order to interact with the application using Metamask.
+- [x Enable a web page in order to interact with the application using Metamask.
-- [ ] Link to interact with the application.
+- [x] Link to interact with the application.
 Soon: [https://kanashiro.me](https://kanashiro.me)
 - [x] Github repo.
-- [ ] Smart contract address deployed in testnet.
+- [x] Smart contract address deployed in testnet.